renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ```

 - Line 66: The member `m_reporter` holds the pointer to the test reporter interface being used
+- Line 68: The member `m_totalTestCount` holds the total number of tests run
-- Line 68: The member `m_failedTestCount` holds the total failed test count
+- Line 70: The member `m_failedTestCount` holds the total failed test count
-- Line 70: The member `m_failureCount` holds the total failure count.
+- Line 72: The member `m_failureCount` holds the total failure count.
 A test can have multiple failures
-- Line 72: The member `m_currentTestFailed` is true if any test case for the current test failed
+- Line 74: The member `m_currentTestFailed` is true if any test case for the current test failed
 - Line 77: We declare an explicit constructor taking a pointer to a test reporter interface
 - Line 78-79: We remove the copy and move constructors
 - Line 80: We declare the destructor